ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Retrieval Algorithms

 \subsection{TSG Retrieval}

-The \texttt{get\_tsg} function is a critical component of our backend flow.
-Traditional retrieval-augmented generation (RAG) approaches typically use similarity-based searches, which compare user query embeddings with document chunk embeddings or employ term-frequency techniques~\cite{robertson2009probabilistic}.
-However, empirical analyses show that these methods often underperform with highly technical documents, as embeddings do not capture the subtle distinctions within technical terms effectively.
-Although recent advancements in supervised retrieval models, such as RAFT~\cite{zhang2024raft}, AR2~\cite{zhang2022adversarialretrieverrankerdensetext}, and ARG~\cite{sachan2023questionsneedtraindense}, have improved retrieval accuracy, they necessitate the development and fine-tuning of deep neural networks (DNNs).
-These approaches are impractical for our self-hosting framework in \sysname, as they require specialized machine learning expertise and additional infrastructure for training and hosting ML models, which may not be readily available to different teams.

-To address these challenges, we developed a hybrid search algorithm, leveraging an advanced preprocessing pipeline detailed in Section~\ref{sec:preprocessing}, eliminating the need for additional ML training while enhancing both retrieval accuracy and computational efficiency.
-Building on the NL2SearchQuery pipeline, we introduce multiple search queries that run in parallel, we extract the following arguments for the search query:
+In this work, we developed a \textbf{hybrid search algorithm} for the \texttt{get\_tsg} skill, leveraging an advanced preprocessing pipeline detailed in Section~\ref{sec:tsg_processing}, eliminating the need for additional ML training while enhancing both retrieval accuracy and computational efficiency.
+With the similar NL2SearchQuery algorithm as in Section~\ref{sec:nl2searchquery}, we introduce multiple search queries that run in parallel for this retrieval skill with the following arguments for the search query: